 It is increasingly common for vacancies to be handled by specialist recruitment agencies.

-If you enter the engineering industry through a graduate training scheme you will follow a structured course of training, which typically lasts around two years.
-This often involves a variety of disciplines so that you gain experience and knowledge in a number of areas.
+If you enter the engineering industry through a graduate training scheme you will follow a structured course of training, which usually lasts around two years.
+You'll get the chance to work in a variety of disciplines so that you gain experience and knowledge in a number of areas.

 You will still receive on-the-job training that will be specific to the role and employers will encourage the continued development of your knowledge and skills.